 1) Parking as a visitor

 You can park anywhere (red A zone needs entry permit!), no need to be nervous about the blue marks on the ground.
 Newly, there are three zones, red (A) and green (B) and blue (C), as seen on the map.
-Only the areas with bold borders are regulated, the rest of the ‘blue’ city will be regulated later in 2020.
+Only the areas with bold borders are regulated, the rest of the ‘brown’ city will be regulated later in 2020.

 The city centre (red zone A) is still off-limits; the rules stay the same and you need a special permit to drive in.
 You can sort out the permit at the office at Zvonařka 5 – in case you’re moving flats have a wedding, or a different event.